A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild: Our Approach

 We first revisit the physical model of event-based frame interpolation and deblurring in Sec.~\ref{subsec:problem}.
 Based on this model, we argue that the events within the exposure time should not be ignored in event-based frame interpolation, and present our model architecture abstracted from the physical model in Sec.~\ref{subsec:general_architecture}.
 To perform the bidirectional recurrent propagation, we demonstrate the data preparation in Sec.~\ref{subsec:data_preparation}.
 In Sec.~\ref{subsec:evb} and Sec~\ref{subsec:attention}, we introduce the proposed bidirectional Event Recurrent Block and Event-Guided Adaptive Channel Attention in detail.
+Note that all the symbols are summarized in Tab.~8 in the Supplementary Materials.